smallest hero image

 Essential Responcibilities:

-• Develop communications products, such as blog posts, fact sheets,
+• Develop communications products, such as blog posts and fact sheets.

 Qualifications:

-• Knowledge of design software such as the Adobe Creative Suite (Photoshop, InDesign) or Canva preferred
+• Experience with digital design platforms including but not limited to Adobe Creative Suite (Photoshop, InDesign) or Canva preferred.

 U.S. House of Representatives, Office of the Historian, Washington D.C.